nodejs/mentorship/README.md

 # Node.js Mentorship Program

-An initiative to kick off Node.js mentorship program.
+An initiative to kick off the Node.js mentorship program.

 **This project is bound by a [Code of Conduct][].**

 ## The goal of the mentorship program

-Bring more contributors to NodeJS projects by mentoring people about Node.js environment and ecosystem, helping them in contributing to Node.js, championing their PRs through code review and general help.
+To bring more contributors to NodeJS projects by mentoring people about the Node.js environment and ecosystem, helping them contribute to Node.js, championing their PRs through code review, and giving general help.

 #### Benefits for mentees

-- You will receive personalized guidance to contribute to node and understand its ecosystem.
+- You will receive personalized guidance to contribute to Node.js and related projects, and understand its ecosystem.

 - You will grow your professional network.